Joe Pasternak

 Joseph Herman Pasternak (born József Paszternák; September 19, 1901 – September 13, 1991) was a Hungarian-American film producer in Hollywood.
 Pasternak spent the Hollywood "Golden Age" of musicals at Metro-Goldwyn-Mayer, producing many successful musicals with female singing stars like Deanna Durbin, Kathryn Grayson and Jane Powell, as well as swimmer/bathing beauty Esther Williams' films.
 He produced Judy Garland's final MGM film, Summer Stock, which was released in 1950, and some of Gene Kelly’s early breakthrough roles.
-Pasternak worked in the film industry for 45 years, from the later silent era until shortly past the end of the classical Hollywood cinema in the early 1960s.
+Pasternak worked in the film industry for 45 years, from the later silent era until shortly past the end of the classical Hollywood cinema in 1967.

 Biography

 Early life

 He was born to a Jewish family in Szilágysomlyó, Austria-Hungary (now Șimleu Silvaniei, Romania).
 His father was a town clerk and Pasternak was one of 11 children.

-In 1920, he immigrated to the U.S. as a teenager and stayed with an uncle in Philadelphia.
+In 1920, he immigrated to the U.S. and stayed with an uncle in Philadelphia.
 He worked in a factory, punching holes in leather belts, and did a variety of other jobs.
 He also studied acting in New York.